 Merano is known for their colorful instruments, but there’s more to their line of basses than just the eye appeal.
 The MB400 uses similar tonewoods to other models on the market, with spruce on the top and maple on the back and sides.
-It also comes with a genuine horsehair French grip bow, which only makes it more of a value at $800.
+It also comes with a genuine horsehair French grip bow, which only makes it more of a great value.

 This instrument is designed with a classical orchestra in mind but could also serve well in a jazz setting.
 The alloy tailpiece and ebonized fingerboard are extremely durable, and the high-quality arched back construction makes it perfect to gig with—one of the best string basses around.

 - Rata Beginner Upright String Double Bass 4/4 Full Size for Students Teens Adults Orchestra Starter School